Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Cookie-Policy.md

 ### 1. Notification Dismissal Cookie

-When you dismiss our cookie notification, we save a cookie on your device that reminds the web page that you've already seen and closed the notification,`</br>` therefore preventing additional notifications during future visits.`</br>`
+When you dismiss our cookie notification, we save a cookie on your device that reminds the web page that you've already seen and closed this notification,`</br>` therefore preventing additional notifications during future visits.`</br>`
 Whenever we make updates to the cookies, however, the notification will reappear and notify you of the changes.`</br>`

 ### 2. Session Cookie